mhenke/cfwheels-training/00-upandrunning.md

 <cfset addRoute(name="home", pattern="", controller="Articles", action="index") />
 ```

 This line tells Wheels to do a lot of work.
 It declares that we have a resource named "home" and the router should expect requests to follow the **RESTful** model of web interaction (**RE**presentational State Transfer).
-The details don't matter to you right now, but just know that when you make a request like "http://wheels.local/" and the router will know you're looking for a "index action" of the "Articles controller".
+The details don't matter to you right now, but just know that when you make a request like "http://localhost:8301/" and the router will know you're looking for a **index** action of the **Articles** controller.

 Now the router knows how to handle requests about articles, it needs a place to actually send those requests, the **Controller**.

 ### Creating the Articles Controller

 We're going to use the Scaffold plugin again.
-In your browser, enter this url to get to the Scaffold plugin: "http://wheels.local/index.cfm?controller=wheels&action=wheels&view=plugins&name=scaffold"
+In your browser, click the "Scaffold" link under Plugins in the Wheels debugging section.

 Type **article** for the Object name and select **Controller** for Type.
-We'll leave the Template as default and click Generate.
+We'll leave the Template as default and click _Generate_.
 The page should refresh and "**File "controllers/Articles.cfc" created.**" should appear.

-The output shows that the generator created this file for you:
+The output should show the generator created this file for you:

 * _/controllers/Articles.cfc_: The controller file itself